googleapis/java-bigtable-hbase/bigtable-test/bigtable-build-helper/README.md

  ## Testing

 Integration tests are bit nonstandard as they test maven itself.
 This module uses `maven-invoker-plugin` to test each goal.
 All of the tests live in the `src/it` directory.
-Each test consists of `pom.xml` that defines a scenario and an optional verification script.
-If the verification script is absent the build is only tested for a successful run.
+Each test consists of `pom.xml` that defines a test scenario, and an optional verification script.
+If the verification script is absent, the build will only be tested for a successful run.
 If a verification script is present, it tests the output of the build.
+Furthermore the test verification behavior can be modified via `invoker.properties` file.
 Each test writes the output of each maven invocation under `target/it/{test-name}/build.log`.

+Information is available here: https://maven.apache.org/plugins/maven-invoker-plugin/.